Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/partition_reload.md

 	delete ghdl;
 	delete hwctx_1;

-**NOTE**

-In Vitis 2025.2, host applications that use xrt::aie::buffer and async calls ( i.e; bufIn->async() ) may encounter runtime failure because AIE resources remains allocated after the deleting the buffer/graph/hw_context objects, preventing subsequent xclbin loads.
+**NOTE** In Vitis 2025.2, host applications that use xrt::aie::buffer and async calls (that is, bufIn->async() ) can encounter runtime failure because AIE resources remains allocated after the deleting the buffer/graph/hw_context objects, preventing subsequent xclbin loads.
 Symptoms include errors such as:

-[drm:zocl_create_aie [zocl]] *ERROR* Request AIE partition 262, -22
-[drm:zocl_aie_request_part_fd [zocl]] *ERROR* AIE partition 262 does not exist.
+[drm:zocl_create_aie [zocl]] *ERROR* Request AIE partition 262,–22 [drm:zocl_aie_request_part_fd [zocl]] *ERROR* AIE partition 262 does not exist.

-As a workaround in 25.2, applications should explicitly call wait() on each xrt::aie::buffer that was launched via async() before deleting the hw context or ending of the applicaiton as shown below
+As a workaround in 25.2, applications should explicitly call wait() on each xrt::aie::buffer launched using async() before deleting the hw context or ending the application (shown as follows).

 	bufIn->wait();
 	bufIn2->wait();

-**Reloading partition**
+**Reloading Partition**

 To reload the same partition multiple times, there can be multiple approaches:

 1. Exit and restart the application.
-When the hardware context is created again in host code, the corresponding AI Engine PDI is reloaded into the partition.
+When you create the hardware context again in host code, the corresponding AI Engine PDI reloads into the partition.

 2. Use C++ `new` and `delete` to explicitly allocate and destroy the hardware context (along with any objects created on it) before each reload, shown as above code.
-When the hardware context is created by the `new` method, the corresponding AI Engine PDI is reloaded into the partition.
+When the hardware context is created by the `new` method, the corresponding AI Engine PDI reloads into the partition.

-3. Leverage C++ local scoping to ensure that the AI Engine hardware context and its associated operations are created and automatically destroyed between reloads.
+3. Leverage C++ local scoping.
+This ensures that the AI Engine hardware context and its associated operations are created and automatically destroyed between reloads.

 For example (where the sub-function serves as the local scope between reloads):